 For me, the best thing about the group is having other people in a similar situation to talk to - people who understand.
 An added bonus is that I learn something new from each meeting I go to!

 In my most recent dilemma, I asked for advice about dating.
 I’ve recently rejoined a dating site, something I wouldn’t have thought twice about doing before my stoma, but now seems like such a big step.
-I was worried about how and when to broach the subject of having a stoma, what to say, how to describe it etc. the group listened and shared some tentative advice, which was sweet of them, and talking about it helped me reach some decisions.
+I was worried about how and when to broach the subject of having a stoma, what to say, how to describe it etc. Even if the group couldn't be especially helpful, they still listened and shared some tentative advice, which was sweet of them, and talking about it helped me reach some decisions.

 A problem shared is a problem halved.